perought/recommender-web-site/README.md

 * (requirements texts are verbose)
 ## Run: ##
 * First you should do MySQL configurations.
 Once you download the repository run following commands on the same directory with `manage.py`:
-`python manage.py makemigrations` and `python manage.py migrate` then create sql scripts for given 4 cvs files and users by using code piece from Jupyter Notebook.
+`python manage.py makemigrations` and `python manage.py migrate` then create sql scripts for given 5 cvs files by typing `python manage.py generate_sql`.
 Run sql script.
 Copy your favorite image to _rcsystem/static/rcsystem/images/_.
 When it is finished run `python manage.py runserver` and go to http://127.0.0.1:8000/.
 Create a new user for you, rate at least 5 books and 5 movies then get your recommended books and movies!
 ## Datasets: ##